Dynamic Matching and Allocation of Tasks: Dynamic matching mechanism design

-\textbf{Matching rule.} The FILI assessment-matching rule $\boldsymbol{m}^F$ operates in three phases described below. \begin{compactenum} \item \textbf{Assessment phase} ($0 \leq t\leq N-1$) In this phase, the matching is carried out with the aim to evaluate workers' performances over different tasks.
-In time slot $t$, where $t\leq N-1$, worker $i$ is assigned to task $\left[(t+i)\mod N\right]$, where mod is the modulus operator.
-Observe that in each time slot all the workers are matched to different tasks.
-Also, each worker is matched to every task exactly once in the first $N$ time slots, i.e. $0 \leq t\leq N-1$.
+\textbf{Matching rule.} The FILI matching rule denoted as $\boldsymbol{m}^F$ operates in three phases described below. \begin{compactenum}

+\item \textbf{Assessment phase} ($0 \leq t\leq N-1$) Each worker is matched to every task exactly once in the first $N$ time slots.
 At the end of each time slot, the worker, the client and the planner observe the output of the worker on the assigned task.
-At the end of the $t=N-1$ time slot, the planner must have observed the output of each worker-task combination.
 We write the observation of the planner in the form of a matrix $\boldsymbol{W}^{e}$, where $\boldsymbol{W}^{e}(i,x)$ is the output of worker $i$ on task $x$ in the assessment phase.

-\item \textbf{Reporting phase} ($t=N$) At the start of this phase (start of the time slot $t=N$), worker $i$ is matched to task $\left[(t+i) \mod N\right]$ and the planner requests all the workers to submit their preferences in the form of ranks (strictly ordered) for tasks.
-The workers form these preferences based on the task qualities and the outputs.
-These rank submissions are a part of the strategy for the workers, which we describe later\footnote{In practical settings, not all the tasks on the platform are very different and many of them can be categorized into one type, for instance, translation (each worker has the same productivity for tasks of the same type).
-In such cases, it is sufficient to evaluate the workers on tasks of different types.}.
-The planner computes the preferences for the clients over the workers based on the outputs $\boldsymbol{W}^e$ as follows.
+\item \textbf{Reporting phase} ($t=N$) The planner requests all the workers to submit their preferences in the form of ranks (strictly ordered) for tasks.
+These rank submissions are a part of the strategy for the workers, which we describe later.\footnote{In practical settings, not all the tasks on the platform are very different and many of them can be categorized into one type, for instance, translation (each worker has the same productivity for tasks of the same type).
+In such cases, it is sufficient to evaluate the workers on tasks of different types.} The planner computes the preferences for the clients over the workers based on the outputs $\boldsymbol{W}^e$ as follows.
 For every client $x$, the planner ranks the workers based on the outputs produced on task $x\;$ $\{\boldsymbol{W}^e(i,x)\}_{i=1}^{N}$.
-If two workers have the same output, then the tie is broken in favor of the worker that has a higher index.
+The mechanism persists with the matching from the previous time slot for this time slot.